DashOfRisk/PowerBI-Dashboard-Project/IT Services Dashboard/README.md

 The report identifies the top 5 categories with the highest interaction volume and the bottom 5 categories, allowing users to filter by specific issue types using **Power BI slicers**.

 ### 3. AI-Powered Dataset Generation
-Leveraged **ChatGPT** to generate a mock dataset with pervasive issues for rapid prototyping, allowing for quick testing of different reporting scenarios without relying on a live limited dataset.
+Leveraged **AI Tools** to generate a mock dataset with pervasive issues for rapid prototyping, allowing for quick testing of different reporting scenarios without relying on a live limited dataset.

 ### 4. DAX Measures for Advanced Insights
 Created custom **DAX measures** to calculate important metrics such as average resolution times, SLA compliance, and performance breakdowns by issue category.